-In 2017, Congress revamped the program.
-The comprehensive reform of this Small Business Administration (SBA) program provides small businesses with greater economic certainty, facilitates timely communications between HUBZone firms and the SBA, and expands the program to revitalize even more of our nation's emerging communities.
-Given the revitalization of the program, the following issues reflect the Council’s legislative and regulatory priorities.
+Most recently the HUBZone Council and its Advocacy team played an instrumental role in achieving HUBZone Program reforms under the 2018 National Defense Authorization Act (NDAA).
+The changes implemented under the NDAA provided business certainty for thousands of small business across the nation.
+The comprehensive reform of this (SBA) program provides small businesses with greater economic certainty, facilitates timely communication between HUBZone firms and the SBA, and expands the program to revitalize even more of our nation's emerging communities.